Roboy/TeleportVR/README.md

 * Add your credentials in the Script AnimusPasswordStore.cs
 * Open the scene Scenes/AnimusOUI
 * Enter your Robot name in the Editor by clicking on the GameObject ClientLogic in the Hierarchy window and set the name in the field 'Robot Name'
+* In the script AnimusUtilities.cs, Iinsert the line `UnityAnimusClient.DisplayLatency(AverageLag, AverageFps);`
 * You should now be able to use the application!

 ## How to use